 Life Insurance: Because bad things do happen to good people.

-SHWM Certified Financial Planner™, Lauren Starks, recently discussed why she is compelled to broach this difficult subject with clients and some of the ways she walks them through the process of determining which and how much life insurance coverage they should have.
+Two of SHWM’s Certified Financial Planners™, Bud Boland and Lauren Starks, recently discussed why they are compelled to broach this difficult subject with clients and some of the ways they walk them through the process of determining which and how much life insurance coverage they should have.

 Reflecting on her experience with clients, Lauren said, “When we talk about life insurance, clients become apprehensive.
 Sometimes, I am allowed to see a client’s perception of their own immortality.
 It’s one of those things we know we need, but don’t want to address.
 We like to think that we’ll live forever.
 That we’ll see our children grow up, get married, start families of their own.
 We dream about retirement and all the things we’ll do when we don’t have to work another day.
 We know that death is inevitable, but we don’t need to think about that right now; do we?”